 There were one or two healthy and professional discussions about the way the songs should sound.

 But all groups go through these phases.

 After the lead vocal was recorded, Cathy and I went into the booth and recorded our backing vocals.
 If they were not satisfied with our armaments, we went out and talked about it, as I said, there were constructive discussions and over time, our influence on the recording process grew.

->

-> They trusted us that they knew what we were doing.
+They trusted us that we knew what we were doing.

->

-> When the master was finished, we went over to the next song.
+When the master was finished, we went over to the next song.
 There was a lot of creative energy.
 And Gwen, I talked to her yesterday, said to me, you know, I’ve been in many projects after Hot, and even though we did not last long, we had a lot and very good output.
 And I never had that feeling and energy with another group again.